Episodes: 46 (hour)

 Doctor Lillian DePaul (Julianne Nicholson) is a new recruit of the Obstetrics Department.
 She works in a male dominated profession and has fought against stereotypes her entire career.
 It’s because of this that she’s of particular interesting to Virginia.

 What do you think?
 Do you like the Masters of Sex TV series?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a fifth season?